-I see no reason to challenge Cohen's pointing out that the Christian world falls back into paganism.
-Regretfully, this happens far too often.
-But may I submit then, with all due respect: this is not only a Christian problem.
-To Christians this testifies to the reality of sin and therefore to the need for a mediator between God and man.
-And although it is true that Rosenzweig uses biblical terms, to him they have a different content than to the New Testament writers.
+While it is true that Rosenzweig uses biblical terms, to him they have a different content than to the New Testament writers.
 While Rosenzweig the Jew thought that a Jew need not be reborn, Jesus said to Nicodemus the Jew that no one can see the kingdom of God unless he is born anew (John 3).

-6 The abyss
+6. The abyss

-It appears from what has been said above that to Rosenzweig there is an abyss between Christians and their church, on the one hand, and every Jew on the other - "an abyss that will never be filled up".
-And he continues: "That 'connection of the innermost heart with God' which the heathen can only reach through Jesus is something the Jew already possesses, provided that his Judaism is not withheld from him by force; he possesses it by nature, through having been born one of the Chosen People ..."
+It appears from what has been said above that to Rosenzweig there is an abyss between Christians and their Church, on the one hand, and every Jew on the other - "an abyss that will never be filled up."
+And he continues: "That 'connection of the innermost heart with God' which the heathen can only reach through Jesus is something the Jew already possesses, provided that his Judaism is not withheld from him by force; he possesses it by nature, through having been born one of the Chosen People."
 With all possible force Judaism has rejected "the notion that he has already arrived through whom their historic mission is to be fulfilled; it is still waiting for him and will continue to wait so long as there is Judaism.
-The development of Judaism has by-passed him whom the heathens call 'Lord' and by whom 'they reach the Father'; it does not pass through him."69
+The development of Judaism has by-passed him whom the heathens call 'Lord' and by whom 'they reach the Father'; it does not pass through him."
+119

-Advocates of two-covenant theology have diligently emphasized Rosenzweig's positive view of the church's task.
-But they have not asserted with equal vigour that there seems to be an abyss between Rosenzweig's understanding of the true nature of Christ's mission and the New Testament's understanding of it.
+Advocates of two-covenant theology have diligently emphasized Rosenzweig's positive view of the Church's task.
+But they have not asserted with equal vigor that there seems to be an abyss between Rosenzweig's understanding of the true nature of Christ's mission and the New Testament's understanding of it.